cosmos/cosmos-sdk/docs/ibc/custom.md

 #### Acknowledging Packets

-If the receiving module writes an ackowledgement while processing the packet, a relayer can relay back the acknowledgement to the sender module.
+After a module writes an acknowledgement while receiving a packet. a relayer can relay back the acknowledgement to the sender module.
 The sender module can then process the acknowledgement using the `OnAcknowledgementPacket` callback.
 The contents of the acknowledgement is entirely upto the modules on the channel (just like the packet data); however, it may often contain information on whether the packet was successfully received and processed along